Govcraft/acton-reactive/acton_test/README.md

 ## Current Usage

-While `acton_test` is a standalone crate that can be used for testing any asynchronous Rust code, it is currently being actively used and developed as part of the Akton Actor Framework, an open-source project being created by Govcraft.
+While `acton_test` is a standalone crate that can be used for testing any asynchronous Rust code, it is currently being actively used and developed as part of the Acton Actor Framework, an open-source project being created by Govcraft.

 ## Contributing